James Magee (sea captain)

 James Magee (1750–1801) was one of the first Americans involved in the Old China Trade and the Maritime Fur Trade.
 He was born in County Down, Ireland, probably near Downpatrick.
 James and his brother Bernard immigrated to New England shortly before the American Revolutionary War Described as a "convivial, noble–hearted Irishman", he married Margaret Elliot, sister of Thomas Handasyd Perkins (T.H.
 Perkins), in October 1783.
 Magee lived in Roxbury, today part of Boston, ultimately in the Shirley–Eustis House, which he bought in 1798.
 His brother, Bernard Magee, was also a sea captain in the maritime fur trade.
+James Magee had three sons: James Magee Jr., Charles Eliott Magee and Augustus Magee.
+Augustus Magee led the 1812-13 Gutierrez-Magee Expedition, a filibuster in Spanish Texas that briefly liberated that province during the Mexican War of Independence.

 American Revolution

 During the American Revolutionary War James Magee commanded several ships.
 First, in 1777, the privateer Independence, which was captured and brought into Boston Harbor by the British ship Countess.
 In 1778 he briefly commanded the brigantine Ann.
 Then he took command of the General Arnold, a brigantine of 20 guns that was issued a letter of marque in May 1778.
 The General Arnold wrecked in Plymouth Bay with the death of 83 of the crew.
 From 1779 to 1783 James Magee commanded at least three more wartime vessels, the Amsterdam, Hermione, and Gustavus.
 In 1781 the Amsterdam was captured off Cape Ann by the British frigate Amphytrite.
 The Gustavus was issued a letter of marque in December 1782.